Electronics and Computer Engineering MEng

 This module provides an introduction to digital processor organisation, architecture, instruction set architectures and system organisation/design.
 It also provides elements on the underlying computer arithmetic and approaches to design (including Verilog Hardware Description Language).
 The module is underpinned by practical examples.
 The module then considers an important application area, looking at the fundamental concepts, underlying mathematics, design methodologies and techniques.20 credits

 - Electronics and Devices

-This course aims to describe the generic circuit elements, analogue and digital and their associated properties which are typically used within IC circuits.
-Additionally, this course aims to bring the student to level of understanding of VLSI design, such that they can design basic circuits.
-Having considered integrated electronics at a circuit level, this module will then look at the fundamental properties of semiconductor materials and devices.
-It will introduce heterojunctions and look at the structure and behaviour of a wide range of devices (JFET, MOSFET, MESFET, HEMT, LED, laser, Solar Cells).
-It will also look at the issues of designing high power semiconductor devices.20 credits
+This module aims to describe the generic circuit elements, analogue and digital and their associated properties which are typically used within IC circuits.
+Additionally, this module aims to bring you a level of understanding of VLSI design, such that you can design basic circuits.20 credits

 - Feedback Systems Design